 If the resistance of the load is increased, the stability setting must be decreased to improve the transient response of the system.
 If the current appears to lag, then decrease the stability setting until the system is responsive.
-If the current appears to oscillate, increase the stability setting until the oscillations are damped.
+If the current appears to oscillate, increase the stability setting until the scale stability setting until the oscillations are damped.